GBENMIR/jm-site/content/authors/admin/_index.md

 ---
 I am a researcher and teaching fellow at the London School of Economics and Political Science (LSE) and Paris Sciences et Lettres (PSL Research).

-#I will be on the Economics and Finance Job Markets next December 2022.

 My **JMP** can be found [HERE](files/job-market-paper.pdf)

 **Latest News!**